-2.6.11 Power Connectors
+2.6.9 Power Connectors

-We recommend that you use a power supply that complies with the ATX12V Power Supply Design Guide Version I.I.
-An ATX12V power supply has a standard 20-pin ATX main power connector and a 4-pin +12V power connector that must be inserted onto CNII and CNIO connectors respectively.
+We recommend that you use a power supply that complies with the ATX12V Power Supply Design Guide Version 1.1.
+An ATX12V power supply has a standard 20-pin ATX main power connector that must be inserted onto the CN7 connector.